-In my dream, I am entering an unknown, warm and friendly place.
+In my dream, I enter an unknown, warm and friendly place.
 It seems like a church, but it has no walls.
 A young, dark-haired priest rushes by smiling at me and says something like, “I am not a very rule bound or rigid priest.”
 I smile back.
-“I am not a very often coming to church person, so we are even”.
+“I am not a very often coming to church person, so we are even.”

 Mass begins.
 At the back, a lady is chatting away, very loudly.
 I mutter to myself and move around to the back.
 The church is a large circle and at the bottom right hand side there is plenty of room.
 Several small boys, age two or three, are happily playing, chattering.
 One mom comes.
 There is a lot of playing and chattering.
 The Mass finishes and everyone goes outside.
 The scene changes to a kind of picnic and now seems like Holy Rosary Church grounds where I grew up.

 I awaken feeling satisfied.
-As I remember the dream, celebrate!
-From intense fear of ridicule and despair to earth space with very little imposed constraint on my inner spiritual life.
-The importance of the two dreams seem self evident in light of The Broken Church dream of 26 years ago.
-It has been ruminating, digesting, for many years.
+As I remember the dream, I celebrate!
+From intense fear of ridicule and despair in 1989 to earth space in 2015 with very little imposed constraint on my inner spiritual life.
+Much has changed.
+I have been ruminating, digesting, for many years.